benbowes/react-responsive-select/README_BUSINESS_RULES.md

 ---

-## Multi-Select Touch Device, As above with these ammendments
+## Multi-Select Clickable/Touch Device, As above with these ammendments

 - **TAPPING** on a select will open it's options.

+- **CLICKING** on a select will open it's options.

 - **TAPPING** on an option will check/uncheck it's value.

+- **CLICKING** on an option will check/uncheck it's value.

 - **DRAGGING** on an options panel that is scrollable, will scroll the options panel.

+- **SCROLLING** on an options panel that is scrollable, will scroll the options panel.

 ---

 ##### Terms definition

 - **SELECTED ITEM** is the item set with selectedValue or the first **FIRST AVAILABLE OPTION**.

 - **FIRST AVAILABLE OPTION** is the first option in the options list that is selectable.
 E.g:

   - Is not an option header.
   - Is not disabled.